soniah/blog/content/posts/2011-03-14-bjj-brisbane-5-mar-2011.md

 Thanks Cara for being a strong but friendly opponent -- I'm sure we'll meet on the mats again!

-My other team mates (Arron and Les) were both &#8220;on fire&#8221;.
+My other team mates (Arron and Les) were both "on fire".
 I didn't get to see many of their grapples as I was working on the tables, but I did manage to record this one of Les:

 <!-- youtube?? -->